EzeBernardine/100daysofcode/css-flex/README.md

 1. They all take up the designated width, moving over to next line if there is no more space left.
 2. They all share the available  height equally

+#flex-wrap: nowrap
+This is the default value. it simply tells the items not to wrap

+#flew-wrap: initial
+This sets the item to a default value.

+#flew-wrap: inherit
+This says inherits the parent property

+---------------*order-----------------*
+Its sets the order in which an item is layed in a grid or flex container
+1. The item must be displayed flex or grid

+#order: value
+The values could be negative and positive integers
+1. negative nomber stay atop
+2. Positive number says below
+3. Zero and novalue remains in position

+---------------*flex basis------------------*

+1. flex-basis:
+2. flex-flow:
+3. flex-grow:
+4. flex-shrink: